stephan1373/eNMS/docs/source/base/installation.md

-All credentials should be stored in a Hashicorp Vault: the settings variable `use_vault : true` under the `vault` section of the `setup/settings.json` file tells eNMS that a vault has been setup.
+All credentials should be stored in a Hashicorp Vault: the settings variable `use_vault : true` under the `vault` section of the `setup/settings.json` file tells eNMS that a vault has been set up.
-Follow the manufacturer instructions and options for how to setup a [Hashicorp Vault](https://www.vaultproject.io/)
+Follow the manufacturer instructions and options for how to set up a [Hashicorp Vault](https://www.vaultproject.io/)

 Tell eNMS how to connect to the Vault with environment variables: